 The Consumer Electronics Association and the NAB issued a statement last week objecting to the imposition of mandatory regulatory power consumption requirements on digital-to-analog over-the-air converters by the California Energy Commission.

-In January, the commission proposed that digital to analog (D/A) converters be subject to California’s mandatory standard of 8W power dissipation on 1W standby.
+In January, the commission proposed that digital to analog (DTA) converters be subject to California’s mandatory standard of 8W power dissipation on 1W standby.
 The commission is expected to respond soon to public comments requesting the regulation be rescinded.
-Such D/A converters will be necessary for owners of conventional sets to continue to receive television once analog service is switched off April 19, 2009.
+Such DTA converters will be necessary for owners of conventional sets to continue to receive television once analog service is switched off April 19, 2009.

-While both associations acknowledged the importance of saving energy, the commission’s regulation “misses the point,” they said in a statement.
-“The digital television transition itself will save energy as broadcasters stop running both analog and digital transmitters.”
-The statement also pointed to development of multifunction consumer electronics devices “that combine the operations once performed by a series of products into one converged device” as evidence of the industry’s efforts to reduce overall energy consumption.
+While both associations acknowledged the importance of saving energy, the statement said the commission’s regulation “misses the point.”
+“The digital television transition itself will save energy as broadcasters stop running both analog and digital transmitters,” the statement said.
+It also pointed to development of multifunction consumer electronics devices “that combine the operations once performed by a series of products into one converged device” as evidence of the industry’s efforts to reduce overall energy consumption.

-The joint statement also quoted Charles Jablonski, former vice president of broadcast and network engineering at NBC, “It is unconscionable that any agency with a mandate to work for the public interest could be foolish enough to place any unilateral impediment or single out the last key enabler of this long anticipated transition with an arbitrary rule like this."
+The joint statement also quoted Charles Jablonski, former vice president of Broadcast and Network Engineering at NBC, saying “it is unconscionable that any agency with a mandate to work for the public interest could be foolish enough to place any unilateral impediment or single out the last key enabler of this long anticipated transition with an arbitrary rule like this."

 Future US's leading brands bring the most important, up-to-date information right to your inbox

 Thank you for signing up to TV Tech.
 You will receive a verification email shortly.

 There was a problem.
 Please refresh the page and try again.